Making Cargo Talk

 Air cargo suppliers need that information at an individual piece level to take proactive actions to ensure compliance with customers' and regulators’ demands.
 This is valid for all types of products but is becoming a critical requirement for Special Cargoes (pharma, perishables, live animals, vulnerable, high value, etc.).

-Find out more about the project here (pdf)
+Find out more about the Interactive Cargo project here (pdf)

-- The interactivity characterization standard and recommended practice will define the data elements to be captured.
-The data elements will then be integrated into the ONE Record Data Model.
+- Define the IoT device data elements to be captured and shared among the supply chain actors and ensure visibility and traceability of the air cargo supply chain.
+The data elements will then be integrated into the IATA ONE Record Data Model.

 - Freight Forwarders